MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 ### DPM console crashes due to MSDPM Service crash:

 **Description**: Presence of duplicate summary management jobs, usually after DPM upgrade leads to failure of any in-progress jobs at midnight eventually leading to a crash.
 As a result, you might observer the following:
-- Replica is inconsistent
+- Replica is inconsistent.
-- Storage pool bloat due to recovery points not getting pruned
+- Storage pool bloat due to recovery points not getting pruned.
-- outdated DPM reports
+- outdated DPM reports.
 - No clean-up for job history and garbage collection jobs.

 **Workaround**: